audiodude/tiny-nomic/mutable_rules/307_Temporal-Initiated-Motion-Every-Rule.md

 (1.a) When a turn begins, 48 hours is allotted for the player whose turn it is to propose a rule or amendment.
 If no proposal is made within this time constraint the turn is forfeit and the proposing player loses 10 points.

-(1.b) 12 hours for discussion and amendment of the proposed rule or amendment.
+(1.b) 24 hours for discussion and amendment of the proposed rule or amendment before votes are cast.
 This period is mandatory whether or not discussion occurs.

-(1.d) 24 hours for the players to vote.
+(1.e) 24 hours for the players to vote.
 Votes are tallied either when all players have voted or this time period ends.
-During the tally, players who did not vote during this period are considered as having "abstained"
+During the tally, players who did not vote during this period are considered as having voted to "abstain"